nfrik/Percolator/README.md

 The software is available as a binary jar container.
 For convenience we provide a Docker file all necessary dependencies to build the Ubuntu VNC server with the Percolator.
 For more details on tuning additional features of the Ubuntu-xfce-vnc image refer to: https://hub.docker.com/r/consol/ubuntu-xfce-vnc/

-This project was supported by NSF grants no. 1748459, 1608847.
-We want to thank Freescale LLC (NC, USA) for providing components for this software.
+This project was partially supported by NSF grants no. 1748459, 1608847.
+We thank Freescale LLC (NC, USA) for providing components for this software.

 To build the image:
 ```docker build . -t vnc_percolator```